MP for Hornchurch and Upminster

 Shadow Secretary of State for Science, Innovation and Technology

 Julia Lopez is the Conservative MP for Hornchurch and Upminster, first elected in 2017.
-She has held ministerial roles across culture, digital policy and science, and currently serves as Shadow Secretary of State for Science, Innovation and Technology.
+She has held ministerial roles in Culture, Media and Sport and in Science, Innovation and Technology, and as of 22 July 2025 serves as the Shadow Secretary of State for Science, Innovation and Technology.

-Declared financial interests: gifts, benefits and hospitality from UK sources (1 entry).
+Declared one financial interest: gifts, benefits and hospitality from UK sources; no other financial interests are listed.

 Generated 21 February 2026